Habbi2/Proyecto/README.md

 This proyect counts with:

--Category Filter: Taking into account the data base categories you can filter your products.
+*Category Filter: Taking into account the data base categories you can filter your products.

--Cart: An integrated cart into the Navigation Bar
+*Cart: An integrated cart into the Navigation Bar

--Store: A store of product in which you can filter by item
+*Store: A store of product in which you can filter by item

--Detail Sort: You can sort your items by Title or id showing a description and a purchase option
+*Detail Sort: You can sort your items by Title or id showing a description and a purchase option

 An illutrated GIF showing functionality: